 Climate change will cause a worsening of:

 As much as the impacts are felt on varying scales in different regions, it’s a wake-up call to all nations.

-Just the fact that 14 of the 15 hottest years on record have occurred in this century is enough for us to mobilize change in the right direction.
+Back in 2015, there was an article that mentioned how the fact that 14 of the 15 hottest years on record have occurred in this century is enough for us to mobilize change in the right direction (Source).

 Strict measures should be